faragon/libsrt/doc/benchmaks.md

 In this case, libsrt smap wins in the memory usage to both GNU`s std::map (RB tree) and std::unordered\_map (hash map).
 In speed terms, libsrt smap and std::map are similar (same algorithm), while std::unordered\_map wins because using both hash tables and being the hashing of 32-bit integer very simple.

-Note that "average" insertion time complexity for std::unordered\_map is O(1), while std::map and libsrt smap have O(log n).
-At 10^6 elements being 5x faster, and being just 6.6x faster at 10^8 elements, it shows that the allocator is hurting the hash table performance.

 Integer-key map insert and 10x read
 ---